preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 .. image:: tenant-permissions-new3.png

-To delete an administrator here, just click the x.
+To delete an administrator, just click the x.
 To add an administrator, add the name the same way as in other name fields.

 **Note!** There must always be at least one Tenant Administrator.
 If there is only one, that administrator can not be removed until an additional one has been added.